 The Achievable 8-Step Process to Land Your Very First Multifamily Deal

-It was the summer of 2012, I was in the midst of preparing for my first triathlon which would be a half Ironman in the Pocono Mountains.
-Half Ironman races consist of a one-mile swim, 50-mile bike ride, and a 13-mile run.
-Since I did not want the half Ironman to be my very first triathlon, I decided to participate in a sprint triathlon that summer.
-This was a much shorter race; however, it would be good practice for me transitioning from swimming to biking to running.
+Several years ago, I was in the midst of preparing for my first triathlon, which would be a half Ironman in the Pocono Mountains.
+Half Ironman races consist of a one-mile swim, 50-mile bike ride, and 13-mile run.

 Want more articles like this?